MrCampbellDuchess/PDFImageExtract/README.md

 # Purpose

-The script will parse a PDF and return and return and images as PNG files
+The script will parse a PDF and return any images as PNG files

 ## Limitations